Installation

 To deploy your HA set you simply have to install Syncplify Server! on another node (machine or VM) and, when presented with the above choice, you'll select the "Add this node to another..." option.

-And then you will type the IP address and port (separated by a single colon) of the first node, the one you previously installed as a single stand-alone server.
+You will then need to type the IP address and port (separated by a single colon) of the first node, the one you previously installed as a single stand-alone server.
 For best performance and optimal routing you should always use the nodes' internal (LAN) IP addresses here.

 Do not try to be creative here, do not type anything exotic like the nodes' NetBEUI names "just because Windows knows it" or similar oddities.
 It will not work.
 Please, just follow the instructions and type the LAN IP address and port of the existing node you want to join to create your high-availability set.
 Thank you!